TNamdarian/saranamdarian/README.md

 * Portfolio highlighting the projects the designer has completed.
 * Testimonials including the name of clients and their experience.
 * Consultation process from the initial phone conversation to project completion.
-* Contact Form to allow contacting the designer to request a collaboration.
+* Consultation Form to allow users contact the designer to request a collaboration.
 * Footer containing the designer's address, phone number and links to her social media and email.

 ## Skeleton
-The website consists of 3 pages; Home (introduces the designer and her approach to design),  Work (showcasing the designer’s completed and current projects), Contact page (including consultation stages and a consultation form).
+The website consists of three pages; Home (introduces the designer and her approach to design),  Work (showcasing the designer’s completed and current projects), and Contact (including consultation stages and a consultation form).

 ### Wireframe Mockups:
 * [Home](https://share.balsamiq.com/c/tQRnpMCDJFQxp9gezXZ22C.png)